-Subsequently, the Secretariat has worked with the Chairs of the Scientific Committee and of the Conservation Committee, and of their respective working groups (as appropriate) to identify and take forward a number of opportunities for engaging other organisations.
-This work has responded to existing IWC recommendations and mandates; Resolution 2014-21 and new and emerging opportunities.
+Subsequently, the Secretariat has worked with the Chairs of the Scientific Committee and of the Conservation Committee, and of their respective working groups to identify and take forward a number of opportunities for cooperation with other organisations.
+This work has responded to existing IWC recommendations and mandates; Resolution 2014-2 and new and emerging opportunities.
 This paper provides a report on progress to date and suggestions for next steps.

-The Working Group is invited to discuss the progress made and to comment on or endorse the suggestions in this document.
+The Commission is invited to discuss the progress made and to endorse the suggestions in this document.